EU banking watchdog recommends cutting capital charges on pooled debt

+BRIEF-Gran Colombia Gold says receives consent to extend maturity of senior secured convertible debentures

+* Gran colombia gold receives consent to extend maturity of us$47 million of senior secured convertible debentures to 2024

-LONDON European Union banking regulators have proposed cutting capital charges for high quality securitized debt by a quarter in a bid to kick-start the market and help fund economic growth.
+LONDON, June 26 European Union banking regulators have proposed cutting capital charges for high quallity securitised debt by a quarter in a bid to kick-start the market and help fund economic growth.

-The market was tarnished in 2007, when some securitized debt based on U.S. home loans turned sour, helping to sow the seeds of a global financial crisis.
+The market was tarnised in 2007, when some securitisd debt based on U.S. home loans turned sour, helping to sow the seeds of a global financial crisis.

-The European Banking Authority (EBA) published recommendations on Friday on how to create a simple, transparent and standardized securitized debt market segment that would benefit from lower capital charges.
+The European Banking Authority (EBA) published recommendations on Friday on how to create a simple, transparent and standardised securitised debt market segment that would benefit from lower capital charges.

 "Approximately we are reducing the capital charge by 25 percent on average," Lars Overby, a senior EBA official, told reporters.